TechBlueprints/dbus-aggregate-smartshunts/README.md

 ## Purpose

-When you have multiple batteries in parallel, each with their own SmartShunt, Venus OS treats them as separate batteries.
-This service combines them into a single virtual device, providing accurate monitoring of your complete battery bank.
+When you have multiple batteries in parallel, each with their own SmartShunt, The Cerbo GX makes it difficult to measure them.
+This service combines them into a single virtual SmartShunt, providing accurate monitoring of your complete battery bank.

 **Key Benefits:**
 - 🎯 **Combined monitoring** - See your entire battery bank as one device